Fox-ML-infrastructure/FoxML_Core/TESTING_NOTICE.md

 # Testing Notice

+## Testing & Development Data

+**All testing and development is performed using 5-minute interval data.** This includes:
+- All unit tests
+- Integration tests
+- End-to-end pipeline validation
+- Performance benchmarks
+- Feature validation
+- Model training workflows

+The software is designed to work with various data intervals, but all validation, testing, and development work uses 5-minute bar data as the standard reference.

+---

 ## Highly Experimental Features (2025-12-12)

 ⚠️ **IMPORTANT**: The following features are **highly experimental** and are currently being **heavily tested**.
 These are new additions to the TRAINING system and should be used with caution until fully validated in your environment.